-Transnational Service Provision in Long-term Care in Western and Eastern Europe
+Transnational Service Provision in Long-term Care between Western and Eastern Europe

 Long-term care systems are among the most recent expansions in Western welfare states.
 They aim at ensuring the provision of long-term care (LTC), which constitutes an expensive, personal social service and, due to predominantly female labour migration, creates transnational interdependencies.
 Western welfare states can be distinguished according to the extent to which their care policies and the care systems created by them support formal, informal or familial care and to what extent they recruit (predominantly female) domestic and/or migrant labour.
 On the other hand, the migration of care workers generates not only financial returns in the countries of origin but also familial care gaps and a shortage of qualified labour ("care drain").
 This gives rise to new challenges for social policy which include drawing migrants from other countries and the creation of "care chains".
 In Europe, the migratory interdependencies relevant to social policy are primarily East-West internal migration, in South-East Asia they manifest themselves in terms of regional migration and South-North migration.